nasa/HyperCP/README.md

 ## Requirements and Installation

-Clone this repository to a convenient directory on your computer.
+Clone this repository (branch: "master") to a convenient directory on your computer.
 When HyperInSPACE/Main.py is launched for the first time, sub-directories will be created and databases downloaded and moved into them as described below.
 No system files will be changed.

 Requires Python 3.X installed on a Linux, MacOS, or Windows computer.
 The <a href='https://www.anaconda.com/'>Anaconda</a> distribution is encouraged.
 (If you are unfamiliar with Anaconda, a nice walkthrough can be found here: https://youtu.be/YJC6ldI3hWk.
 If you are running a minimal, bootstrap distribution such as Miniconda, several additional packages may be needed including: scipy, matplotlib, pyqt5, h5py, fpdf, and requests.)